Open-Swarm-Net/GPT-Swarm/README.md

 ```

 # How to Contribute
-- follow the SOLID principles and don't break the abstractions
+- Follow the SOLID principles and don't break the abstractions
-- create bite-sized PRs
+- Create bite-sized PRs